 You only have once chance to make a first impression.
 Presenting the branded merchandise as a gift immediately increases the perceived value without adding much to the overall cost of the promotion.
 Conversely, not presenting the gift with any flair can devalue the item and make a $5 product seem like it only cost 50¢.

 Your promotional consultant can work with you to find the packaging that best suits your promotion, budget and distribution plan, from custom or stock boxes, gift bags, tubes, tissue, wrapping paper or ribbons—all in your company’s logo colors, of course.

 5. Build In ROI

 Unlike traditional advertising where you evaluate value primarily based on cost-per-impression, one of the main benefits of promotional marketing is that ROI can be built into the program so you can determine how successful your efforts are.
 Without metrics to measure effectiveness, how can you know what programs to repeat, which ones to course correct for next time and which ones to avoid altogether?

 Work with your promotional consultant to identify ways to track success and build this into the program.
 For example, rather than blindly giving away items at a community event or tradeshow, ask for something in return.
 If you’re building a list of prospective customers to target in an upcoming campaign, ask for a name and email address in exchange for the gift.
 What’s that name worth to you—50¢, $1, $2, $5?
 This will help determine the cost-per-item when creating your overall budget.

 From there, assign a code to each of these contacts in your CRM software.
-This will allow you to track if any of them respond to email offers sent, come in for a tour and eventually convert to a customer.
+This will allow you to track if any of them respond to email offers, get a sample product, sign up for a trial offer and eventually convert to a customer.
 Not only can you track what products are successful during the conversion process but also what events and marketing messages are most appealing to your audience so you can focus efforts there.